-The purpose of the Disaster Relief Network is to advance the vision of CPA by encouraging the continual development of mental health Disaster Response programs at the grassroots level.
+The purpose of the Disaster Resource Network is to advance the vision of CPA by encouraging the continual development of mental health disaster response programs at the grassroots level.
 This is done by communicating with CPA chapters regarding disaster response activities and collaborating with APA’s DRN under the Practice Directorate.
 The committee provides an annual training workshop for all DRN Chapter Coordinators and serves as a clearinghouse for disaster issues and information.
 The committee works closely with the American Red Cross and APA and networks with other mental health disaster response agencies and organizations within the state.

 Public Education Campaign (Members)